HKPolyU-UAV/bluerov2/README.md

 This repository contains the robot description and necessary launch files to simulate the BlueROV2 (unmanned underwater vehicle) on [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator).
 Additional it's possible run BlueROV2 in SITL using [mavros](http://wiki.ros.org/mavros), joystick interaction and video streaming capture with opencv based on [bluerov_ros_playground](https://github.com/patrickelectric/bluerov_ros_playground) package from BlueRobotics.

-This work is developed based on [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Instituite of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".
+This work consolidates the contributions from [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Instituite of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".

 ## Prerequisites